Family suspects Lake Mead remains are Army veteran who drowned saving wife

-LAS VEGAS (KLAS) – The discovery of floating human remains at Lake Mead has a Las Vegas family hopeful that they belong to an Army veteran who drowned two decades ago.
+LAS VEGAS, Nev.
+(KLAS) – The discovery of floating human remains at Lake Mead has a Las Vegas family hopeful that they belong to an Army veteran who drowned two decades ago.

 Kenneth Funk was 56 when he drowned at the lake saving his wife, his family told the Nexstar’s KLAS.